paymanafshari021/Pay_Fortinet_Note/zero_to_hero/Border Gateway Protocol (BGP).md

 ####  ❗Rule:
 >  - ❗The prefix must exist as an **active route** in the routing table.
 >  - ❗If it’s not active, FortiGate won’t advertise it.

 This can be changed with:
 ```
 set network-import-check disable
 ```
-> ❗Then FortiGate will advertise even if the prefix isn’t active.
+Then FortiGate will advertise even if the prefix isn’t active.
 #### 3. FortiGate Accepts All Routes by Default
 FortiGate is very open by default.